jugglingdev/rock-paper-scissors/README.md

 ## Acknowledgments

+Thank you to [Vecteezy](https://www.vecteezy.com/free-vector/rock-paper-scissors) for the playful rock, paper, scissors cartoon featured in this project.

-Shoutout to everyone at The Odin Project for chipping in to make web development education free and accessible for everyone.
+As always, shout out to everyone at The Odin Project for chipping in to make web development education free and accessible for everyone.
 Huge thanks to you all!